samunemeth/E-paper-Clock/README.md

 ## Setup

+  - Install *PlatformIO*.
+  - Clone this repository to your local machine.
   - Copy the [`src/wifi_secret.h.outline`](src/wifi_secret.h.outline) file,
     and rename it to `src/wifi_secret.h`.
   - Enter your WiFi SSID *(network name)* and password,